skip to content

 More detailed information:

-• Readme files are normally .txt format but your dataset may require relatively extensive documentation, possibly with images and tables.
+• Readme files are normally .txt format but your data may require relatively extensive documentation, possibly with images and tables.
 If this is the case, then the file could be provided as a .docx or PDF/A file.

 • See: